 The SIF will fund activities that deliver economic growth, as measured by Gross Value Added (GVA) and jobs, and that contribute to the delivery of the LCR Growth Strategy ‘Building Our Future’.
 A key guiding principle underpinning the SIF relates to ‘Gain Share’.
 Where possible therefore, the SIF fund will be invested in projects that generate a return, so that resources can be recycled to achieve further growth.
 This includes investment in assets that generate a revenue or capital receipt.

-This first call for proposals will assist projects that can start spending within 12 months of the date of the Prospectus and complete within 36 months.
-Further commissioning and funding calls will be released in the future and publicised through this website.
+The only round that is currently open (Round 1a) is for skills capital.
+The skills capital call for proposals will assist projects that can start spending by September 2017 and complete within 36 months.
+Further commissioning and funding calls will be released in the future and publicised through this website, although NB no future calls for skills capital funding (after Round 1a) are planned currently.

 However, certain eligibility criteria will apply: